Sa18-f/Tourism-Management-client/README.md

 - **Firebase Authentication**: Authentication system for secure user management.
 - **CORS**: Middleware to enable Cross-Origin Resource Sharing.
 - **dotenv**: Module to load environment variables from a .env file.

+## npm Packages Used

+- `react-awesome-reveal`: Library for animating elements as they scroll into view
+- `react-router-dom`: Declarative routing for React applications
+- `react-hook-form`: Form validation library for React
+- `react-simple-typewriter`: Library for adding CSS animations to elements
+- `react-toastify`: Notification library for React applications

+## Getting Started
+1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
+2. Navigate to the project directory: `cd project-name`
+3. Install dependencies: `npm install`
+4. Start the project: `npm start`